Wh1teDuke/CSLua/README.md

 * **Added the usual power patches**: Compound assignments (`+=`, `-=`, `..=` and friends), `continue`, `!=` alias for `~=`, digit separators (`1_000`).

 > [!WARNING]
 > While this library is functional, expect bugs.
 Some of lua's tests were disabled due to differences in the implementation or incomplete standard library.
-You can find then by grepping **CSLUA_FAIL** in the test/suite folder.
+You can find them by grepping **CSLUA_FAIL** in the test/suite folder.
 Don't expect a stable API.

 Pull requests are welcome.